cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 ## Usage

+### Client Side Users
+If you are client-side users and using the multi-service feature, please follow the instructions below:
+1. Upgrade the client to the kitex version >= v0.9.0
+2. Use TTHeader as the transport protocol `client.WithTransportProtocol(transport.TTHeader)`
+3. Add the following option on the client side: `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())`

+### Server Side Users
-### Preparation
+#### Preparation
 Please generate code for each service using Kitex command tool.
-For more details, please refer to [Code Generation Tool](https://www.cloudwego.io/docs/kitex/tutorials/code-gen/code_generation/).
+For more details, please refer to [Code Generation Tool](/docs/kitex/tutorials/code-gen/code_generation/).

 The results of code generation will be as follows:
 ```text